-A story outlining my exit from Crimson Alliance, my primary World of Warcraft guild.
+A story about my exit from Crimson Alliance, my primary World of Warcraft guild.

 We’re all exhausted.
 We’ve been fleeing all night and only now allow ourselves break from the wild flight.
 The Paladin is a stoic guardian, keeping our camp safe while the girl sleeps in my arms.